Jazz as Poetry

-This blog is about Jazz but it is also about musicians, poets and the arts that embrace Jazz.
-I intend to add more posts about Jazz-poetry, Jazz literature, Jazz Photography and film .
+This blog is about improvised music but it is also about musicians, poets and the arts that embrace Jazz.
+I intend to add posts from time to time about, Jazz literature, Jazz Photography, Poetry and film.

-A poem that uses Jazz as a theme can be about a tune or perhaps give the merest hint of a tune (or a musicians life).
+A poem that uses Jazz as a theme can be about a tune or perhaps give the merest hint of a tune (or a musician’s life).
 It can be blunt or as funny as hell.
-Modern American Poet, Laureate Billy Collins wrote ‘ I chop some parsley while listening to Art Blakey’s version of Three Blind Mice’ - From ‘Taking Off Emily Dickens Clothes’.
-My good friend Iain Sharp wrote a terrific poem called ‘Chet Bakers teeth’ - published in a collection titled – ‘The Singing Harp’.
+Modern American Poet, Laureate Billy Collins wrote ‘ I chop some parsley while listening to Art Blakey’s Version of Three Blind Mice’ – From ‘Taking Off Emily Dickens Clothes’.
+My good friend Iain Sharp wrote a terrific poem called ‘Chet Bakers teeth‘ – published in a collection titled – ‘The Singing Harp’.
 Both highly recommended for their humour and the profoundly sly insights which lurk beneath the words.
+I have an anthology of my own verse due out shortly and a new page added for that purpose will soon be posted on this blog site.

 #You may quote freely from this blog, but please acknowledge the source and respect my intellectual property